-Holders of the Series A Preferred Stock are entitled to cast the number of votes equal to the number of whole shares of common stock into which the shares of Series A Preferred Stock held by such holder are convertible as of the record date for determining stockholders entitled to vote on such matter, and do not have cumulative voting rights.
+Holders of the Series A preferred stock are entitled to cast the number of votes equal to the number of whole shares of common stock into which the shares of Series A preferred stock held by such holder are convertible as of the record date for determining stockholders entitled to vote on such matter, and do not have cumulative voting rights.

-The holder(s) of a majority of outstanding shares of Series A Preferred Stock, exclusively and as a separate class, are entitled to elect: (1) four Series A Preferred Directors, as long as the holder(s) of Series A Preferred Stock hold 50% or more of the voting power of all then-outstanding shares of capital stock entitled to vote generally at an election of directors, (2) three Series A Preferred Directors, as long as the holder(s) of Series A Preferred Stock hold 40% or more but less than 50% of the voting power of all then-outstanding shares of capital stock entitled to vote generally at an election of directors, and (3) two Series A Preferred Directors, as long as the holder(s) of Series A preferred Stock hold 25% or more but less than 40% of the voting power of all then-outstanding shares of capital stock entitled to vote generally at an election of directors, and (3) two Series A Preferred Directors, as long as the holder(s) of Series A Preferred Stock hold 25% or more but less than 40% of the voting power of all then-outstanding shares of capital stock entitled to vote generally at an election of directors, and (3) two Series A Preferred Directors, and long shore but less than 40% of the voting power of all then-outstanding shares of capital stock entitled to vote generally at an election of directors.
+The holder(s) of a majority of outstanding shares of Series A preferred stock, exclusively and as a separate class, are entitled to elect: (1) four Series A Preferred Directors, as long as the holder(s) of Series A preferred stock hold 50% or more of the voting power of all then-outstanding shares of capital stock entitled to vote generally at an election of directors, (2) three Series A Preferred Directors, as long as the holder(s) of Series A preferred stock hold 50% or more of the voting power of all then-outstanding shares of capital stock entitled to vote generally at an election of directors, (2) three Series A Preferred Directors, as long as the holder(s) of Series A preferred stock hold 40% or more but less than 50% of the voting power of all then-outstanding shares of capital stock entitled to vote generally at an election of directors, and (3) two Series A Preferred Directors, as long as the holder(s) of Series A preferred stock hold 25% or more but less than 40% of the voting power of all then-outstanding shares of capital stock entitled to vote generally at an election of directors, and then-outstanding shares of capital stock entitled to vote generally at an election of directors, and we generally at an election of directors, and preferred Directors, and long shares of capital stock entitled to vote generally at an election of directors.
 Any Series A Preferred Director so elected may be removed without cause by, and only by, the affirmative vote of the Series A Preferred Holders, given either at a special meeting of the Series A Preferred Holders duly called for that purpose or pursuant to a written consent of the Series A Preferred Holder(s).

-Each share of Series A Preferred Stock is convertible at any time at the option of the holder into one share of common stock.
-On any transfer of shares of Series A Preferred Stock, whether or not for value, each such transferred share will automatically convert into one share of common stock, except for certain transfers described in the Amended Charter.
+Each share of Series A preferred stock is convertible at any time at the option of the holder into one share of common stock.
+On any transfer of shares of Series A preferred stock, whether or not for value, each such transferred share will automatically convert into one share of common stock, except for certain transfers described in the Amended Charter.

-Each share of Series A Preferred Stock will automatically convert into one share of common stock at such time as the holders of Series A Preferred Stock hold less than 25% of the total voting power of our outstanding shares.
+Each share of Series A preferred stock will automatically convert into one share of common stock at such time as the holders of Series A preferred stock hold less than 25% of the total voting power of our outstanding shares.